 - a.
 Student records that have been in existence for 75 years or more or that concern an individual who has been dead for 25 years or more are open for research. - b.
-Student records which have been in existence for more than 25 years and less than 75 years may be released for research only upon consent from the student or the student's estate, upon the completion of a research sharing agreement as noted in the procedures above, or in accordance with Section 41 or 41 of the Alberta FOIPP Act. - c.
-Student records which have been in existence for less than 25 shall be released with the consent of the student, upon completion of a research agreement or in accordance with Section 40 or 41 of the Alberta FOIPP Act.
+Student records which have been in existence for more than 25 years and less than 75 years may be released for research only upon consent from the student or the student's estate, upon the completion of a research sharing agreement as noted in the procedures above, or in accordance with Section 41 or 41 of the Freedom of Information and Protection of Privacy Act. - c.
+Student records which have been in existence for less than 25 shall be released with the consent of the student, upon completion of a research agreement or in accordance with Section 40 or 41 of the FOIPP Act.